AFFANSAR/Taskmate-Todo/README.md

 **Add Task**: Quickly add new tasks with a simple and intuitive input form.
 **Edit Task**: Modify tasks effortlessly to keep your list updated.
 **Delete Task**: Remove tasks individually when they are completed.
-Clear All Tasks: Instantly clear the entire list with one click.
+**Clear All Tasks**: Instantly clear the entire list with one click.
-Theme Switching: Toggle between light and dark themes, with the flexibility to add more themes.
+**Theme Switching**: Toggle between light and dark themes, with the flexibility to add more themes.

 Tech Stack
 Frontend: HTML, CSS, JavaScript, React, Bootstrap